luapower/x-widgets/webb-widgets.md

 Even though they're web components, the widgets don't use shadow DOMs so both their sub-elements and their styling are up for grabs.
-All widgets have the `.x-widget` class that you can set global styling like a custom font to.
+All widgets get the `.x-widget` class that you can set global styling like a custom font to, without disturbing your other styles.

 ## Web developers beware